vicogarcia16/vicogarcia16/README.md

 # I'm Víctor García or @vicogarcia16

 ## About me
 I'm a mexican Software Developer and Master ICT :mortar_board:🚀.
-My main developments are in Python with Flask and FastAPI 🐍, but also in VB .Net, Javascript, and some Frontend Technologies :computer:.
+My main developments are in Python with Flask and FastAPI 🐍, but also in VB .Net, Javascript, and some Frontend Technologies. :computer:

 * ♥️ Python, Flask, Django and FastAPI.
 * ✨ APIs creator.